opencast/opencast/docs/guides/admin/docs/configuration/security.aai.md

     <sec:custom-filter ref="shibbolethHeaderFilter" position="PRE_AUTH_FILTER"/>

-To ensure that a logout is not just logging out the user from the Opencast application but also from Shibboleth, you will need to configure the logout-success-url:
+To ensure that a logout is not just logging out the user from the Opencast application but also from Shibboleth, you will need to configure the defaultTargetUrl inside the logoutSuccessHandler:

     <bean id="logoutSuccessHandler" class="org.opencastproject.kernel.security.LogoutSuccessHandler">
         <property name="userDirectoryService" ref="userDirectoryService" />